danielaholguini/SQL-Projects/README.md

 [CALCULATE MONTHLY CHARGES PROCEDURE.txt](https://github.com/danielaholguini/SQL-Projects/files/8750442/CALCULATE.MONTHLY.CHARGES.PROCEDURE.txt)

+In this language, I also developed a hybrid application, which let users see their upcoming paychecks and request cash in advance.

 # SQL Server - Report
 This is an example of my work in SQL Server: a report file created in Visual Studio (SSRS Reporting Services).
 The report shows the total amount of FECI paid per month by a Financial Institution.
 (FECI is similar to taxes, which is why they need to inform the government).